IN for 2026: Cybersecurity | OUT: USB Storage Devices

 This change does not affect USB-connected mice, keyboards, phone chargers, or similar accessories.
 Note that phones may be charged by plugging it in to a PC, but access to the data on them will be blocked.

 While patient medical records collection has evolved significantly with One Team | United on Access, there will still be occasions when patients arrive with records on USB devices, whether at ambulatory clinics or inpatient/emergent patient transfers.
-The HIT team is working with clinical leaders to finalize workarounds for these cases and recommendations will be shared prior to go live.
+The HIT team is working with clinical leaders to finalize workarounds for these cases and recommendations will be shared prior to go live in impacted areas.

 Clinical Equipment and Other Special Use Cases